brodieG/r2c/README.md

 #### API

-There are likely many applications that would benefit from the capabilities provided by `r2c`.
+There are likely many applications that could benefit from the capabilities provided by {`r2c`}.
 It should be possible to define an interface for use by external code.
-Conceivably, `data.table` could be extended to run `r2c` compiled expressions.
+Conceivably, {`data.table`} could be extended to run {`r2c`}
+compiled expressions.

-Additionally, it should be possible to allow users to define their own C routines that integrated into the `r2c` framework.
+Additionally, it should be possible to allow users to define their own C routines that integrated into the {`r2c`} framework.

 ### Re-using Compilation / Cleanup

-Ideally once an expression is compiled into an `r2c` function it would be preserved for re-use in future R sessions.
+Ideally once an expression is compiled into an {`r2c`} function it would be preserved for re-use in future R sessions.
 Doing so within a package would be relatively straight-forward, but it should also be possible to create a local library to store such objects in.